Signup for our PA Travel Newsletter

 Glenn Mills

-Featured on the Travel Channel and rated as the number one haunted attraction in America by Haunteworld Magazine and USA Today, the hayride has been scaring visitors for more than 20 years.
-The Haunted Hayride is a 25-minute, action-packed, heart-pounding ride through the dark forest of Arasapha Farm.
+Featured on the Travel Channel and rated as the number one haunted attraction in America by Hauntworld Magazine and USA Today, the Haunted Hayride at Bates Motel has been scaring visitors for more than 20 years.
+This haunted hayride is a 25-minute, action-packed, heart-pounding ride through the dark forest of Arasapha Farm.
 With scenes like a 100-foot long, 40-foot-tall drive through an insane asylum, the hayride is sure to scare.

 Spring City